sasquatch678/A-Painted-World---Remastered/Gameplay/Birthsigns.md

 ### <p align="center"> Other
 ***
 #### Serpent
 - Birthsign: The most blessed and cursed of the signs, the Serpent grants Restore Health, Magicka, and Fatigue (all 1/s),  and the lesser power Serpent’s Curse, which paralyzes on touch (5s) but damages your Endurance (3 points).
-A sly and dangerous choice for those who strike swiftly and sap resources to survive.
+A sly and dangerous choice for those who seize opportunity to strike swiftly and sap resources to survive.

-- Doomstone Power: Star Curse - Curse a target with 500% weakness to poison for 60s and paralyze them for 5s, but halt your natural regeneration, damaging your health, magicka, and fatigue by 1/s for 60s.
+- Doomstone Power: Star Curse - Curse a target with 500% weakness to poison for 120s and absorb all of their attributes (50 points for 120s), but halt your natural regeneration, damaging your health, magicka, and fatigue by 1/s for 120s.